 What to do if you have missed a payment

-If you miss a car insurance payment, there is probably no need to panic.
+If you miss a car insurance payment, there may be no need to panic.
 If it is your first missed payment, your insurance company might let it slide, assuming you are not several weeks overdue.

-In this case, contact your insurer as soon as you realize the due date has passed.
-Sometimes, explaining the situation to an agent can work in your favor, especially if you are a good customer.
+Either way, you should contact your insurer as soon as you realize the due date has passed.
+Explaining the situation to an agent can sometimes work in your favor.

 Make the payment as soon as possible, and if you are not enrolled in autopay, consider signing up to avoid missing a payment in the future.
-Many insurance companies, like Allstate and Amica, offer a small discount for drivers who set up autopay.
+Many insurance companies will also offer a small discount for drivers who set up autopay.

 If you missed your payment by a few days

 Many car insurance companies offer a grace period, which gives you some extra time after the initial deadline to pay your premium.
 If you are still within the grace period when you realize your payment is late, you can probably make the payment without facing any significant penalties other than a possible late fee on top of what you already owe.

 If your car insurance payment is more than several days late, the situation could be more serious.
 Again, it is a good idea to contact your insurance provider right away and talk to an agent about your options.

 If you do not have a grace period for payment on your policy or if you do not pay within the grace period, your insurance company may cancel your policy for non-payment.
 You should receive a notification of the cancellation, so this should not come as a surprise.

 When your car insurance gets canceled, you are not allowed to drive legally.
 You will need to purchase another policy and provide updated information to your state’s DMV to make sure your license and registration are still valid.
 Otherwise, you could face other penalties.
 In addition, your insurance company could report the unpaid amount to the credit bureau even after your policy has been canceled.